List of Star Wars television series actors

 Daniels, Taylor, Kane, Lanter, Gray, Baker, Eckstein, Nyong'o, Sean, Pascal, Morrison, Luna, McGregor, Dawson, Inosanto, Salenger, Stenberg and Jung-jae headline series across the franchise.

 Star Wars is a media franchise and shared fictional universe that is the setting of science fiction television series based on characters created by George Lucas.
 The first two series in the universe, Star Wars: Droids and Ewoks, began airing on ABC in 1985.
 Cartoon Network's Star Wars series began in 2003 with Star Wars: Clone Wars, followed by Star Wars: The Clone Wars in 2008.
 Additionally, the universe expanded to Disney XD with Star Wars Rebels in 2014, then to YouTube with Star Wars Forces of Destiny in 2017, and furthermore to Disney Channel with Star Wars Resistance in 2018.
-Star Wars: The Bad Batch was the first series to be released on Disney+ in 2021, followed by Star Wars: Visions that same year and Tales of the Jedi in 2022.
-Those series were followed by four live-action series, The Mandalorian, The Book of Boba Fett, Andor, Obi-Wan Kenobi, Ahsoka with The Acolyte set to be released on Disney+ in 2024.
+Star Wars: The Bad Batch was the first series to be released on Disney+ in 2021, followed by Star Wars: Visions that same year, Tales of the Jedi in 2022 and Star Wars: Maul - Shadow Lord in 2026.
+Those series were followed by six live-action series, The Mandalorian, The Book of Boba Fett, Andor, Obi-Wan Kenobi, Ahsoka, The Acolyte and Skeleton Crew.

 Droids is headlined by Anthony Daniels as the voice of C-3PO, while Jim Henshaw voices Wicket W. Warrick in the first season of Ewoks with Denny Delk taking over the role for the second season.
 Clone Wars sees Mat Lucas, James Arnold Taylor, and Tom Kane as Anakin Skywalker, Obi-Wan Kenobi, and Yoda, respectively.
 Matt Lanter and Ashley Eckstein star as Anakin and Ahsoka Tano in The Clone Wars, along with Taylor and Kane reprising their respective roles as Obi-Wan and Yoda.
 Taylor Gray is featured as Ezra Bridger in Rebels, while Lupita Nyong'o leads as Maz Kanata in Forces of Destiny and Christopher Sean leads as Kazuda Xiono in Resistance.
-Dee Bradley Baker voices all members of the Clone Force 99 in The Bad Batch, while Eckstein and Corey Burton star as Ahsoka and Count Dooku, respectively, in Tales of the Jedi, while Diana Lee Inosanto and Meredith Salenger star as Morgan Elsbeth and Barriss Offee, respectively, in Tales of the Empire.
+Dee Bradley Baker voices all members of the Clone Force 99 in The Bad Batch, while Eckstein and Corey Burton star as Ahsoka and Count Dooku, respectively, in Tales of the Jedi, while Diana Lee Inosanto and Meredith Salenger star as Morgan Elsbeth and Barriss Offee, respectively, in Tales of the Empire, while Burton and Nika Futterman star as Cad Bane and Asajj Ventress, respectively, in Tales of the Underworld.
+Sam Witwer headlines as Darth Maul in Maul - Shadow Lord.

 Pedro Pascal stars as the title character in The Mandalorian, while Temuera Morrison headlines The Book of Boba Fett as Boba Fett.
-Diego Luna reprises his role as Cassian Andor in Andor, while Ewan McGregor headlines Obi-Wan Kenobi, Rosario Dawson reprises her role as Ahsoka Tano in Ahsoka and Amandla Stenberg stars in a dual role as twins; Osha and Mae Aniseya alongside Lee Jung-jae as Jedi Master Sol in The Acolyte.
+Diego Luna reprises his role as Cassian Andor in Andor, while Ewan McGregor headlines Obi-Wan Kenobi, Rosario Dawson reprises her role as Ahsoka Tano in Ahsoka, Amandla Stenberg stars in a dual role as twins; Osha and Mae Aniseya alongside Lee Jung-jae as Jedi Master Sol in The Acolyte and Jude Law stars as Jod Na Nawood in Skeleton Crew.